Jemy19/Kumpas/README.md

 - **Android OS**: Requires Android Oreo (8.0) or later.

 ### Installation Steps
-1. Download the E-Kumpas APK from the official source.
+1. Download the E-Kumpas APK from the website.
-2. Install the APK on an Android device.
+2. Install the APK on your Android device.
-3. (Optional) Connect to the internet to check for updates or additional resources.
+3. Use the app in **offline mode** or **connect to the internet** to access additional features and updates.

 ## Usage
 1. Open the E-Kumpas app on your device.
-2. Select a category (Alphabets, Common Words, Greetings, etc.).
-3. Enter the text you want to translate.
+2. Select a category (Alphabets, Common Words, Greetings, etc.) or enter any text you wish to translate.
-4. View the animated FSL translation on the screen.
+3. View the animated FSL translation on the screen.

 ## Project Scope and Limitations
 ### Scope